 - Q What is guttate psoriasis?

-- Q How is guttate psoriasis diagnosed?
+- Q How do medications treat guttate psoriasis?

 - Q What are the treatment options for guttate psoriasis?